artilleryio/artillery-operator/README.md

 This load test will be publishing worker test report details as metrics to [Prometheus](https://prometheus.io) using the [Prometheus Pushgateway](https://prometheus.io/docs/instrumenting/pushing/).

+**The Pushgateway is crucial to track our metrics in Prometheus**.
+Artillery will be pushing test report metrics to the Pushgateway and then Prometheus will scrape that data from the Pushgateway to make it available for monitoring.

+The instructions below will help you install Prometheus and the Pushgateway on your K8s cluster.

-Follow the instruction below if you don't have access to a Prometheus or Pushgateway instance.
-Otherwise, please skip ahead.
+__Skip Ahead__ if you already have your own Prometheus and Pushgateway instances.

 - Ensure you have [Helm](https://helm.sh/docs/intro/install/) installed locally.
 - If you haven't yet, download or clone